-Phase 1 of the master-planned communities have an aggregate estimated cost of SAR 3.8 billion (U.S.\$1.0 billion) and cover approximately 11.4 million square metres of land.
-The master-planned communities are expected to include significant number of residential units, which will be either developed directly by Dar Al-Arkan or by Sub-Developers.
-Dar Al-Arkan expects to retain and lease a portion of these residential units, with the remainder to be offered for sale.
+Phase 1 of the master-planned communities have an aggregate estimated cost of SAR 7.06 billion (U.S.\$1.89 billion) and cover approximately 11.4 million square metres of land.
+The master-planned communities are expected to include significant number of residential units and commercial developments, which will be either developed directly by Dar Al-Arkan or by Sub-Developers.
+Dar Al-Arkan expects to retain and lease a portion of these commercial units and the residential units to be offered for sale.
 For a further discussion of these projects, see the section below entitled "Completed Projects and Projects under Development".